AmplifyCreations/AmplifyMotion/README.md

 # Amplify Motion

   Amplify Motion was the first Full-scene Motion Blur extension for Unity, released back in 2012, and featured support for both Static and Dynamic objects, including Skinned and Cloth Meshes.
 It was a big undertaking at a time when Unity was still very far from having native Motion Vectors.

-  This package is now deprecated and we no longer support it, so we are releasing it to open-source world under the MIT License.
+  This package was for sale on the Unity Asset Store between 2012 and 2019 with an average rating of 5 stars.
+It is now deprecated and we no longer support it, so we are releasing it to open-source world under the MIT License.

 # Description

-  Amplify Motion, previously known as Easyflow Motion Blur, is a complete and fast full-scene vector motion blur effect that works with all opaque and coverage/alpha-test surfaces.
+  Amplify Motion, previously known as Easyflow Motion Blur, is a complete and fast full-scene vector motion blur effect that works with all opaque and coverage/alpha- -test surfaces.
 It supports both stationary and moving objects.
 Handles translation as well as rotation on camera and dynamic objects using per-pixel vectors.

 # Features